ISACA · CISA

 The CISA's international recognition — backed by ISACA's global presence and more than four decades of credentialing history — makes it particularly valuable for professionals working in multinational organizations or seeking roles across different regulatory jurisdictions.
 Compared to alternatives such as the Certified Internal Auditor (CIA) or CRISC, CISA's specific focus on IS audit and control gives it a distinct advantage in technology-forward audit functions.
 Seventy percent of CISA holders report measurable on-the-job improvement after certification, reflecting the credential's direct applicability to daily audit and governance responsibilities.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 895 questions.

 Explanation